BSc Radiology

 BSc Radiology Scope

 The career opportunities in the field of Radiology are immense.
 With the development of medical science and technologies, the demand for radiographers has increased.
-You can explore a wide variety of job opportunities in both the public and private sectors that can help you in excelling in life.
+You can explore a wide variety of job opportunities in both the public and private sectors that can help you excel in life.
 Here are some of the career paths you can consider:

 • Radiologist